aztecweb/aztlan-docs/docs/installation.md

 If you need change the default installation settings, see [configuration page](configuration.md#installenv).

 ## Restart installation
-If for any reason you have to get a clean installation, just remove all gitignore files and reset your database data.
+If for any reason you have to get a clean installation, just remove all gitignored files and reset your database data.

 For this step you must have Git installed.